luyadev/luya/docs/guide/app-block-type-select.md

 ]],
 ```

-> Take care with the data types, do not use `"1"` when dealing with numeric values, use `1` instead otherwhise the type cast will change your values.
+> Take care with the data types, do not use `"1"` when dealing with numeric values, use `1` instead otherwise the type cast will change your values.

 Using select with string values: